dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 *  Lowercases the 'X' (XML compliance) and 'A-F' of hexadecimal numeric entities

-*  Neutralizes entities referring to characters that are invalid `or` discouraged in HTML
+*  Neutralizes all entities referring to characters that are invalid (see section:- #3.1)

+*  Neutralizes entities referring to characters that are discouraged (code-points, hexadecimally, '7f' to '84', '86' to '9f', and 'fdd0' to 'fddf', or decimally, '127' to '132', '134' to '159', and '64991' to '64976').
+Entities referring to the remaining discouraged characters (see section:- #5.1 for a full list) are let through.

 *  Neutralizes named entities that are not in HTML specs.